-Unless announced otherwise, hard copies of homework assignments are due on Wednesday in class (see the list of important deadlines below).
-Usually, groups have one week to complete homework (the homework is usually posted on Wednesday evening or earlier).
-Each group is allowed to submit one late homework to cover unexpected circumstances (submit on Monday in class or earlier).
+Unless announced otherwise, homework assignments are due on Thursday by class time to the same folder on blackboard that contains homework questions.
+Groups have one week to complete homework (the homework is usually posted on Thursday evening or earlier).
+Each group is allowed to submit one late homework to cover unexpected circumstances (submit on Tuesday by class time or earlier).